-Egypt's stocks opened the week in the red on Sunday as investors sought profits following last week's record gains.
+Egypt's stocks started the week in the red as investors sought profits following last week's record gains.

-"The main index fell as investors were making profits and as institutions were selling ahead of income distribution at the end of the month," Eissa Fathy, vice president of the securities division at Cairo's Chamber of Commerce, told Ahram Online.
+"The index fell as investors were making profits as they were discouraged by the low turnover," Eissa Fathy, vice head of the securities division at Cairo Chamber of Commerce, told Ahram Online.

 Egypt's main index achieved record levels last week, reaching 9,152 points, the highest level in six years, following the announcement of a new national project in the Suez Canal by the country's President Abdel-Fattah El-Sisi.

 Non-Arab foreign investors continued as net buyers to the tune of LE27.7 million while Egyptian investors were net sellers to the tune of LE14 million.

 Only a third of traded stocks were in the green while half were decliners.